 How soon should I apply for consent?

-We recommend applying for consent early, after the decision is released, as:
+We recommend applying for consent as soon as possible, as:

 - It is unlikely policy requirements for famers would be relaxed if the Plan Change is appealed